 I have a confession to make.
 Up until recently I was still digging inside my purse to find my hand gel every single time I needed to use it.
 The digging was usually followed by an eye roll and a sigh as it was the last item to find in my purse.
 So.. enough was enough and I decided to make a hand sanitizer holder that I can attach on the strap of my purse.
 I was not impressed by the hand gel pouch patterns and tutorials I found online.
-Almost all of them used metal hardware all I wanted was a fabric hand sanitizer pouch.
+Almost all of them used metal hardware all I wanted was a fabric hand sanitizer pouch to strap on my purse or on the kid’s backpack.
 Long story short, I decided to create my own DIY hand sanitizer sewing pattern and today I’m sharing it with you along with a handy VIDEO tutorial

 Below you will find my step by step written tutorial with VIDEO instructions for all the visual learners.

 We occasionally link to goods offered by vendors to help the reader find relevant products.
 Some of the links may be affiliate meaning we earn a small commission if an item is purchased.